 Let’s Discuss Income Tax Benefits on Loans

-Apart from a home loan, tax benefits apply to education loans taken for higher studies in India or abroad.
+As far as tax benefits on loans are concerned, it’s home loan borrowers that make the most of it.
+Taxes benefits are there on the interest that you pay on your loan, especially home loans.
 Section 80E of the IT Act allows a tax deduction on interest payments made towards an education loan.
 However, the benefits apply for only 8 years from the time you start repaying the education loan, which can be given for a maximum of 15 years.

 Tax Benefits on Insurance Products